-Fresh air is taken from a plenum behind the front bumper and enters the mixing box through an adjustable damper.
+Fresh air is taken from behind from behind the R.H. side headlights assembly and enters the mixing box through an adjustable damper.
 Returning air is taken through the right console into the mixing box.
-The recirculation REC button is located on the HVAC control unit (Figure 4).
+The recirculation REC button is located on the HVAC control unit (figure 4).
 Mixed air goes through cooling and heating coils, fans and discharge ducts.

 Both right and left discharge ducts defrost/defog one half of the windshield.
-The driver can divert his air flow to the dashboard, from which he can direct vent to his upper body with adjustable HVAC register and to his feet with the appropriate button (see Figure 1 and Owner's manual).
+The driver can divert his air flow to the dashboard, from which he can direct vent to his upper body with adjustable HVAC register and to his feet with the appropriate button (see figure 1 and Owner's manual).